simonescaccia/IoTProject/Evaluation.md

 1. Leak is dectected within 24h
 2. The pipe is correctly identified
-3. The quantity of water leaked with an accuracy of 95% (sensor precision error)
+3. The quantity of water leaked per second with an accuracy of 95% (sensor precision error)

 ## Evaluation methodology: Individual Components